Vedika-2110/CODSOFT-Task-2/README.md

-# CODSOFT-Task-2
+# CODSOFT-Task-2<br>
 TripNest is a simple and clean landing page for a fictional travel agency.
-Built using only HTML and CSS, this project demonstrates the basic structure and layout of a travel agency's front page.<br>
+Built using only HTML and CSS, this project demonstrates the basic structure and layout of a travel agency's front page.<br><br>
-🔧Technologies Used:<br>
+🔧Technologies Used:
 <ul><li>HTML5</li>
 <li>CSS</li>
 </ul>